Relational Somatics for trauma resolution and attachment repatterning

 embodied awareness

-In the context of traumatic stress, "recovery" is largely defined by one’s ability to regain a felt sense of safety and trust.
-This means having capacity to process or digest traumatic experiences without feeling overwhelmed or threatened.
+In the context of traumatic stress, "recovery or resolution" is largely defined by one’s ability to regain a felt sense of safety and trust.
+This means having capacity to process or digest traumatic experiences and the accompanied emotions without feeling overwhelmed or threatened.
 We grow this capacity by learning to consciously maintain connection to an internal felt sense of safety and support.
 This enables clients to heal and move forward with their life.

 somatic experiencing